EXCLUSIVE-Pentagon to stockpile rare earth magnets for missiles, fighter jets

 Rare Earth Productionhttps://tmsnrt.rs/2I9MfL5

-(Reporting by Ernest Scheyder; Additional reporting by Yuka Obayashi in Tokyo; Editing by Amran Abocar and David Gregorio)
+(Reporting by Ernest Scheyder; Additional reporting by Yuka Obayashi in Tokyo; Editing by Amran Abocar, David Gregorio and Sonya Hepinstall)

 ((ernest.scheyder@thomsonreuters.com; Twitter: @ErnestScheyder; +1-713-210-8512; Reuters Messaging: ernest.scheyder.thomsonreuters.com@reuters.net))